oksmith/chinese-grammar-helper/README.md

 ## Future improvements

-* Use an easier vector database.
-For example, QDrant.
 * Improve web scraping functionality when fetching data.
 More data sources to add to the vector store?
 * Extend the application so that when I type in a subtly incorrect sentence, the model is able to notice my mistake, correct it to something more natural, and link to the relevant grammar URL to help me